erfanzar/EasyDeL/README.md

 > Documents and Examples are ready at [Here](https://erfanzar.github.io/EasyDeL)
 > Please have that in mind that EasyDel is in the loop of fast-development
 > so we might have API changes.

->
-> [here's](https://www.kaggle.com/citifer/easydel-causal-language-model-trainer-example) an available script for mindset
+### Hands on Code Kaggle Examples

-> of using EasyDeL on kaggle, but you can
-> do much more.
+1. [script](https://www.kaggle.com/citifer/easydel-causal-language-model-trainer-example) for mindset of using EasyDeL CausalLanguageModelTrainer on kaggle, but you can do much more.
+2. [script](https://www.kaggle.com/code/citifer/easydel-serve-example-mixtral) for using and serving LLMs with EasyDeL JAXServer API (Mixtral Example).

 ## Serving

-you can read docs or examples to see how `JAXServer` works but let me show you how you can simply host and serve any model that supported by `EasyDeL` fo this example ill just use `gemma-7-it` by google but you can use any model as you wish.
+you can read docs or examples to see how `JAXServer` works but let me show you how you can simply host and serve any model that supported by `EasyDeL` fo this example ill just use `gemma-7-it` by google, but you can use any model as you wish.

 ```shell